AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

 Visual rendering has three levels of hierarchy:
 * *Visual Module*: Defined by one instance of the *Visual.exe* executable.
 One Visual Module runs on one graphic processing unit (GPU).
 * *Visual Pipe*: Defined by a rendering window on screen.
 Each *Visual Module* can handle several *Visual Pipes*.
-* *Visual Channel*: Devined by a rendering sub-surface on the window.
-Each *Visual Pipe* can handle several *Visual Pipes*.
+* *Visual Channel*: Defined by a rendering sub-surface on the window.
+Each *Visual Pipe* can handle several *Visual Channels*.

 ### Performance